node-oauth/formats/README.md

-# @node-oauth/is-unicode
+# @node-oauth/formats

 Minimal, [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#appendix-A)
-compliant unicode validator.
+compliant ascii and unicode validator.

 This package is intended to be used with a OAuth2 server, like [@node-oauth/node-oauth2-server](https://github.com/node-oauth/node-oauth2-server)